Mattie/cataclysm/README.md

 ### Configure API keys
 Our demise is powered by OpenAI GPT4, so you'll need an API key from them.

-Copy `.env.template` to `.env` in your working/app directory and add your API keys there:
+Use `init` or copy `env.template.cataclysm` to `.env` in your working/app directory and add your API keys there:
 ```
 OPENAI_API_KEY = "ADD_YOUR_OPENAI_KEY"
 ```